Help Us Rebuild After the Altadena Fires

 We are relieved to report that all patients are safe and accounted for.
 Our staff remains on-site, providing supervision and ensuring that patients continue to receive the care and treatment they need despite the challenging circumstances.

-News about L.A.
-CADA's Art House here
+L.A.
+CADA's Art House On Spectrum News

 We will continue to provide updates as more information becomes available.
 Should you have any questions or concerns, please do not hesitate to reach out to us.
 We truly appreciate your understanding and support during this difficult time.